Arshad al-Umari: Early life and education

 Arshad al-Umari was born in Mosul, Iraq on 8 April 1888 when his father was Mayor of Mosul.
 He obtained his high school degree in 1904 when he was 16 years old.
 After finishing high school at Mosul he left for Istanbul, the capital of the Ottoman Empire, to complete his studies.
 He did the trip by horse via Aleppo to the port of Alexandretta on the Mediterranean Sea.
 Such a trip in those days took about 40 days.
 From Alexandretta, he took the steamer to Istanbul where he was admitted to the Architectural Division of the Royal Engineering College.
 The teaching staff of the college were professors from Germany, Belgium and Austria.

 He graduated as an architect in 1908, when he was 21 years old, and was appointed to the Architectural Division of the Municipality of Istanbul.
 When World War I broke out in 1914 he was conscripted as an engineer in the Ministry of Defense and when the war was over in 1918 he returned to the Municipality of Istanbul as Chief Engineer when Cemil Topuzlu was Lord Mayor of Istanbul.
 He married Rafi'a Khanim, the younger sister of Jamil Pasha the Lord Mayor of Istanbul.
 Jamil Pasha and Rafi'a Khanim's father was Dhia Pasha who occupied several prominent positions in the Ottoman Empire, the most important of which was the personal supervision of the renovation of the Dome of the Rock in Jerusalem, ordered by the Sultan Abdul Hamid II.
 He lived with his family for several years in Jerusalem to carry out this job.

 After World War I when the Arab countries including Iraq were separated from the Ottoman Empire, al-Umari returned from Istanbul to Mosul, in 1919, with his wife, where he was appointed chief engineer of the Municipality of Mosul and continued until 1924.
 During this period his four children, Suad, Frozan (Suzy), Issam, and Imad were born in Mosul.

 Political career

 Earlier political roles

-In 1924, he was elected a member of the first Parliament of Iraq after the formation of the national government of Iraq under King Faisal I. From 1925 through 1931 he was Director General of Post and Telegraph.
+In 1924, he was elected a member of the first Parliament of Iraq after the formation of the national government of Iraq under King Faisal I. In 1925 he was appointed Director General of Post and Telegraph.

 In 1933, he was Director General of Irrigation, and from 1934 to 1935 he was Minister of Public Works.
 During his Ministership, the opening of the famous oil pipeline from the oilfields at Kirkuk to the Mediterranean over 1000 km was celebrated.
 In 1935, he was Director General of Municipalities.